$\mathbf{A}_{\text {inf}}$ has uncountable Krull dimension: Abstract

 \section{Abstract}

-Let $R$ be a non-discrete rank one valuation ring of characteristic $p$ and let $\mathcal{O}_E$ be any discrete valuation ring, we prove the ring of $\mathcal{O}_E$-Witt vectors over $R$ has uncountable Krull dimension without assuming the axiom of existence of prime ideals for general commutative unitary rings.
+Let $\mathcal{O}_E$ be a complete discrete valuation ring and $R$ be a perfect ring in characteristic $p$, we also assume $R$ is a complete valuation ring whose valuation group is of rank one and non-discrete, we prove the Krull dimension of the ring $W_{\mathcal{O}_E}(R)$ of $\mathcal{O}_E$-Witt vectors over $R$ is at least the cardinality of the continuum.